RubWalter/tms/README.md

 ## A centralised system to manage PTC tokens

-Keep track of your PTC tokens so you don't have to make unncessary authentation requests.
+Keep track of your PTC tokens so you don't have to make unnecessary authentication requests.

 ### Requirements: